 In 1885, the Bartletts had lived (and he had maintained his medical offices) at 142 Boylston.
 It previously had been the office and Boston home of his father, Samuel P. Bartlett, also a dentist, who died in April of 1884.

-By 1889, Charles and Annie Bartlett had been joined at 172 Commonwealth by Dr. Henry Cutler Baldwin, a neurologist, who both lived and maintained his medical office there.
-He continued to live there until 1892, when he purchased and moved to 126 Commonwealth.
+By 1888, Charles and Annie Bartlett had been joined at 172 Commonwealth by Dr. Henry Cutler Baldwin, a neurologist, who both lived and maintained his medical office there.
+He previously had been traveling abroad.
+He continued to live at 172 Commonwealth until 1892, when he moved to 126 Commonwealth.

 From about 1894, Dr. Samuel Breck, a physician, also maintained his office at 172 Commonwealth with Dr. Bartlett and Dr. Werner.
 He and his wife, Louisa Maria (Eddy) Breck, lived in West Roxbury.
 In 1893, they had lived (and he had maintained his offices) at 122 Marlborough.
 He continued to maintain his offices at 172 Commonwealth in 1898, but had moved to 362 Commonwealth by 1900.